SMATechnologies/vision-impex-java/README.md

 - Uses the opCon API to perform the functions, so need an opCon-API license
 - Requires **Java version 11**.
   - can download OpenJDK 11 from https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot
+    please note when downloading the jdk, do not select the .msi file to download as this will install the jdk on teh Windows system.
+You should download the .zip file (select other platforms) as you need to unzip the downloaded file into the /java directory.

 # Instructions
 Vision ImpEx provides the mechanism to move Vision Definitions between OpCon Systems.